Rafey10/calculus/README.md

   ###### To Build the Project from the Project Directory:

-    '''
     $ mkdir build && cd build
     $ cmake ..
     $ make
-    '''

   ###### Run Tests:

-    '''
     $ make test

-    '''
+  ###### Systemd

   The systemd '.service' file can be found in the 'systemd' folder of this repository.
 This must be stored at /etc/systemd/system as 'foo.service'.

-  ###### Launching the executable as a continuously running systemd service:
+  Launching the executable as a continuously running systemd service:

-    '''
     # systemctl daemon-reload
     # systemctl start foo.service
     # systemctl enable foo.service
-    '''

   ###### Checking the Service Status

-    '''
     # systemctl status foo.service
-    '''

   ###### Stopping the Service:

-    '''
     # systemctl stop foo.service
-    '''